GrieferAtWork/KOSmk4/readme.md

 }
 ```

 Note however, that some functions can't easily be substituted (e.g. `open(2)`).
-As such, if a function appears in a header, but isn't provided by libc, nor has a local implementation, the function will simply not be defined. (giving you a compile-time error, rather than having to wait for link-time)
+As such, if a function appears in a header, but isn't provided by libc, nor has a local implementation, the function will simply not be defined (giving you a compile-time error, rather than having to wait for link-time).

 Lastly, if there ever ends up being some gaping flaw in how KOS defines functions in headers, the fix will always be as simple as making a limited number of changes to the code generator scripts, instead of requiring millions of code locations to be updated, only to forget a hand full of them and have them lingering as dormant bugs to re-surface years in the future.